Sergio G. Lazzarini

 (To see the list of past publications, please click on the links "CV" above)

-of Firm Boundaries” (with Luiz Mesquita, Sylvia Saes and Leandro Pongeluppe).
+"Can Trust Induce External Exchanges to be Internalized?
+An Experimental Study of Buyer and Supplier Distinct Capabilities" (with Luiz Mesquita, Sylvia Saes and Leandro Pongeluppe).

 "Private Scope in Public-Private Partnerships: Institutional and Experience Determinants" (with Bertrand Quelin, Sandro Cabral, and Ilze Kivleniece).

-“On the Co-Evolution of Public and Private Entrepreneurship” (with Sandro Cabral, Peter Klein, and Anita M. McGahan).
+"On the Co-evolutionary Aspects of Public and Private Entrepreneurship" (with Sandro Cabral, Peter Klein, and Anita M. McGahan).

 Sergio G. Lazzarini